Jtorres160/class-assembly/README.md

 I need to commit one more time to log it

-Why is my email not updating
+Why is my email not updating.